top of page

 Option 7: Sony RX100 VII

-The Sony RX100 VII is a premium compact camera renowned for its impressive image quality and advanced features.
+The Sony RX100 VII is a premium compact camera renowned for its impressive image quality and advanced features, all in a compact body (your back and shoulders will love this option).

 The combination of a high-quality sensor and advanced autofocus system ensures that even fleeting moments on the waves can be captured with stunning detail and clarity.